"Earthquake," a Brock resident thought at 2:40 a.m. Sunday after his house was rocked to its foundations.

 His wife looked out the window and spotted a vehicle driving down the road with someone running behind.
 He stepped out the front door and was confronted with landscaping debris, confirming his first impression: "Oh, we must have had an earthquake."

-As the sleep left him, Lonnie soon ruled out that scenario, seeing no damage to neighbours’ homes on Bossert Avenue.
+As the sleep left him, Lonnie soon ruled out that scenario, seeing no damage to neighbours' homes.
 The only exception was the house across the street, where a hedge was taken out.
-The garage door of Lonnie’s home was smashed in and the family car inside, a 2010 Ford Focus, was pushed to the rear wall.
+The garage door of Lonnie's home was smashed in and the family car inside, a 2010 Ford Focus, was pushed to the rear wall.

 Joshua Levin, the neighbour whose property was also damaged, got a better look at the culprits.
 He first heard a bang and tires skidding on ice.